Evaluation of Test-Time Adaptation Under Computational Time Constraints: Experiments

-As mentioned in Section~\ref{sec:real_time_tta}, our protocol performs an online computation of the relative adaptation speed of $g$.
+As mentioned in Section~\ref{sec:real_time_tta} , our protocol performs an online computation of the relative adaptation speed of $g$.
 In particular, for each batch revealed by the stream, we compute $\mathcal C\left(g(x)\right)$.
 Then, if $\mathcal C(g(x_i)) = k$, all the samples $\{x_{i+1}, x_{i+2}, \dots, x_{i+k}\}$ are processed by $f_{\theta_i}$ without adaptation.
 Otherwise, if $\mathcal C(g(x_i)) = 1$, then these samples are processed by $g$.
 For methods that accumulate parameter updates such as TENT~\cite{tent}, $f_{\theta_i}$ is the most recent updated model $g(f_{\theta_{i-1}})$.
 We report all our main results as the average across three seeds, and leave the detailed analysis to the Appendix.
-Throughout the experiments, we refer to our Online evaluation protocol as ``online", and refer to the Offline protocol as ``offline".
-Next, we evaluate all methods on four different scenarios: \textit{(i)} when domain shifts happen in an episodic manner (Section~\ref{sec:episodic_eval}), \textit{(ii)} when domain shifts happen continually, \ie one after the other (Section~\ref{sec:continual_eval}), \textit{(iii)} when the stream speed varies (Section~\ref{sec:stream_speed}), and \textit{(iv)} when the baseline $f_\theta$ is unavailable for evaluating the samples skipped by the TTA method $g$.
+Throughout the experiments, we refer to our realistic evaluation protocol as ``realistic/online", and refer to the current protocol as ``current/offline".
+Next, we evaluate all methods on four different scenarios: \textit{(i)} when domain shifts happen in an episodic manner, \textit{(ii)} when domain shifts happen continually, \emph{i.e.} one after the other, \textit{(iii)} when the stream speed varies, \textit{(iii)} when domain shifts happen continually with label correlation; practical evaluation~\cite{rotta} ,and \textit{(v)} when the baseline $f_\theta$ is unavailable for evaluating the samples skipped by the TTA method $g$ (left for the appendix).